Pay Traffic Ticket in IdahoPage OverviewSUMMARY: How to Pay an Idaho Traffic Ticket

 - Via a drop box.

-Don’t forget to ask about acceptable payment methods.
-For example, which credit cards does the court accept over the phone?
+Don't forget to ask about acceptable payment methods.
+For example, which credit cards does your traffic court accept over the phone?
 Can you use a personal check in the mail, or does the court accept only money orders?

-Idaho doesn’t offer the option to attend a defensive driving or accident prevention course to satisfy (dismiss) tickets or avoid points accumulated in relation to a current ticket; however, drivers can attend a course to remove points from their records.
+Idaho doesn't offer the option to attend a defensive driving or accident prevention course to dismiss tickets or avoid points related to a current traffic ticket; however, drivers can attend a course to remove accumulated points from your ID driving record—up to 3 points once every 3 years.

-- No more points than allowed were added to your record after a guilty plea or verdict.
+- No more points than allowed were added to your ID driving record after a "guilty" plea or verdict.

-- No points added after a not guilty verdict.
+- No points were added after a "not guilty" verdict.

-- Three points were removed from your record after completing a defensive driving or accident prevention course.
+- 3 points were removed from your record after completing a defensive driving or accident prevention course.

-Traffic violation convictions are common reasons for increases in auto insurance rates.
-Because pleading guilty has the same affect as being found guilty (you’re admitting to fault), it puts you at risk for higher coverage costs.
+Traffic violation convictions in Idaho are common reasons for increases in auto insurance rates.
+Since pleading "guilty" has the same affect as being found "guilty" after a hearing (you're admitting to fault), it puts you at risk for higher coverage costs.

 Talk with your insurance provider about whether your rates will increase the next time you renew your policy.
 If you find out they will, start comparing insurance quotes online now to get more affordable coverage.Other Topics in This Section